 Housing Activities may be funded using one of the following funding types.
 The type, terms and conditions of assistance provided will vary depending upon the needs outlined in each application and the availability of funding resources.
-Generally, if an activity may be addressed through a loan rather than a
+Generally, if an activity may be addressed through a loan rather than a grant, a loan will be provided.
+After the proposal is reviewed and scored, the City will determine how funds will be awarded.
+Funds will be provided in one, or a combination, of the following form(s) of assistance listed.
+Each proposal must specifically identify the type(s) of financing requested.

 - Below market interest rate construction financing provides either no interest or low interest loans to entities to assist in acquiring, demolishing, rehabilitating and/or constructing homes.
 The interest rates on these loans vary from 0% to 2%.
 Interest free loans are provided to those who use innovative construction or rehabilitation methods (including innovative materials, financing methods, etc.) to address housing needs in a specific community.
-Construction loans must be repaid to the funder when the home is completed and sold. (some restrictions apply, please contact HRA staff.) - Deferred loans are interest free loans that require repayment after a specified period of time and/or if specific program requirements are not met.
+Construction loans must be repaid to the funder when the home is completed and sold. - Deferred loans are interest free loans that require repayment after a specified period of time and/or if specific program requirements are not met.
 A proposal may utilize deferred loans to help bridge gaps not covered by a first mortgage and/or other funding resources. - Grants do not require repayment.
 Grants can be used for a variety of purposes (i.e., public service program costs, direct client assistance, gap financing, construction, demolition, and rehabilitation).